(Disclosure: Some of the links below may be affiliate links)

-In our Investing series, there is something we didn’t yet cover in details: dividends.
-A lot of companies in the stock market are paying dividends to their stock holders.
-That means that if you own a share of Coca-Cola, you’ll receive some cash four times a year, every quarter.
+In our Investing series, there is something we did not yet cover in detail: Dividends.
+Many companies in the stock market are paying dividends to their stockholders.
+That means if you own a share of Coca-Cola, you will receive some cash four times a year, every quarter.

 There is no official schedule for dividends.
 Each company can do what they want.
-Most company pay it on a quarterly basis.
-But some companies are paying it once a year and some other once a month.
-If you want this information, you need to look online or ask the company.
+Most companies pay it every quarter.
+But some companies are paying it once a year and some others once a month.
+If you want this information, you must look online or ask the company.

 Important Dividends Dates

 There are several important dates for each dividend from a company:

 - Declaration date: When the company announces its intention to pay a dividend.
 It is not a very important date for investors.
 However, if you are a dividend investor, this could be important.
 You need to keep track of the dividend increase of companies.

 - Record date: It is the date the company checks the records to gather the list of shareholders.
 It is the last day you can buy shares and still get dividends.
 If you sell before this date, you will not get a dividend.